brevzin/cpp_proposals/2996_reflection/reflection.md

   - any template
   - any namespace

-Notably absent at this time are general non-constant expressions (that aren't *expression-id*s referring to functios, variables or structured bindings).
+Notably absent at this time are general non-constant expressions (that aren't *expression-id*s referring to functions, variables or structured bindings).
 For example:

 ::: bq
 ```c++